marcomarson/flask_server/README.md

 # Personal Website - Marco Marson

-Foobar is a Python flask server to do all the hard work of my projects
+This Project is a Python flask server to do all the hard work of my projects

 ## Installation